 Call for Funding Applications

-The Alberta Upstream Petroleum Research Fund (AUPRF) is seeking applications for the 2018 funding cycle for projects that are of focused interest to industry.
-The priority focus areas include: Air Issues, Ecological, Remediation and Reclamation, and Well Abandonment.
+The Alberta Upstream Petroleum Research Fund (AUPRF) is seeking applications for the 2019 funding cycle for projects that are of focused interest to industry.
+The priority focus areas include: Air Issues, Ecological, Remediation and Reclamation, Water and Well Abandonment.

 The Alberta Upstream Petroleum Research Fund (AUPRF) is an industry-sponsored fund supported by the Canadian Association of Petroleum Producers (CAPP) and the Explorers and Producers Association of Canada (EPAC).
 The AUPRF Program is managed and administered through Petroleum Technology Alliance Canada (PTAC).
 PTAC is a neutral facilitator of multi-stakeholder industry research and technology development projects and PTAC staff will not screen, evaluate or make decisions on the review of proposals and selection of projects.
 The AUPRF Program provides an effective mechanism for industry and government to coordinate and collaborate on the formulation and delivery of strategic environmental research and innovation.